apache/druid/extensions-contrib/grpc-query/README.md

 ./it.sh up GrpcQuery extensions-contrib/grpc-query-it
 ```

-Note that the `beange, such as after checking out a branch.
-Since `grpc-query`
-is an extension, to run tests after changes, you need only build that one
+Since `grpc-query` is an extension.
+To run tests after changes, you need only build
-module:
+that one module:

 ```bash
 mvn clean package -P dist,skip-static-checks,skip-tests -Dmaven.javadoc.skip=true \